-- 3. The pipework must be at least 15mm diameter and run continuously downwards to a discharge point outside the building. - charge point. - The pipework must be clipped at suitable intervals to support it, commencing as close to the boiler as possible.
+- 3. The pipework must be at least 15mm diameter and run continuously downwards to a discharge point outside the building. - Complete the discharge pipework and route it to the outside discharge point. - 5.
+The pipework must be clipped at suitable intervals to support it, commencing as close to the boiler as possible.